denten-books/plain-text/main.md

 immediately.
 In the words of Barbara Mowat and Paul Werstine, the editors of *Folger Digital Texts*, "readers assume that there is a single text for the
 plays: what Shakespeare wrote.
-But Shakespeare's plays were not published the way modern novels or plays are published today: as a single, authoritative text.
+But Shakespeare's plays were not published the way modern novels or plays are today: as a single, authoritative text.
 In some cases, the plays have come down to us in multiple published versions, represented by various Quartos (Qq) and by the great collection put together by his colleagues in 1623, called the First Folio (F).
 There are, for example, three very different versions of *Hamlet*, two of *King Lear*, *Henry V*, *Romeo and Juliet*, and others.
 Editors choose which version to use as their base text, and then amend that text with words, lines or speech prefixes from the other versions that, in their judgment, make for a better or more accurate text [@mowat_textual_????]."
 In other words, where the readers expect to encounter *Hamlet* as a single, unified idea, they instead encounter a multiplicity of slightly diverging textual "witnesses."
 Errors in transcription and editorial interventions accumulate.
 The proliferation of unlicensed copies, translations, and imitations further adds to the complexity of the problem.